The Clergy Health and Well-being Service

 - By the individual themselves directly to the Co-ordinator.

-- By concerned relatives or parishioners; ideally, this would go through one of the Vicars General to Frances, but the request can also go direct to her using the contact details below.
+- By concerned relatives or parishioners; ideally, this would go through one of the Vicars General to the Co-ordinator, but the request can also go direct to the Co-ordinator using the contact details below.

 - By a Dean, a brother priest, a member of diocesan staff who can also raise a concern.
 This must go through the Bishop or a Vicar General to the Co-ordinator.
 This will ensure that other appropriate support can and has been offered.